mvaydev/mvaydev/README.md

 ## 👋🏻 Hi there, i'm Maksim

-Hi, my name is Maks, I'm 15 y.o and I'm a frontend developer. <br />
+Hi, my name is Maksim, I'm 15 y.o and I'm a frontend developer. <br />
-I create web applications on JavaScipt and Vue.js.
+I create web applications on Vue.js.
+I know how to use Webpack and Figma.

 ## 📊 Stats